jrkong/pySearch/README.md

 ## Contributing

+We are using Flake8 for style guide enforcement in pySearch.
+It ensures that our code does not have any linting errors and is consistent.

+Before submitting any Pull Request, please ensure to complete the following steps:

+Install Flake8: "python -m pip install flake8"

+Run Flake8 on the whole project from the root folder: "flake8 ."
+Run Flake8 on a specific file: "flake8 search.py"

+A list of errors will be returned that need to be fixed, please fix them before submitting your Pull Request!

 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.

 ( To Be added )